AduetDabral1/Dashboards/Financial Statistics Dashboard/readme.md

   <br><br>

 <h2>Benefits</h2>
-The dashboard provides a number of benefits to users, including:
+The dashboard provides many benefits to users, including:
 <ul>
 <li><b>Easy to use:</b> The dashboard is easy to use, even for users with no prior experience with Excel pivot tables.</li>
 <li><b>Interactive:</b> Users can interact with the dashboard and drill down into specific areas of interest to gain deeper insights.</li>